DIY Power Bank Circuit

 Charging the Mobile Phone with this Power Bank:

-1. Connect the USB to micro B cable to the output of boost converter.
+1. Connect the USB to micro B cable to the output of the boost converter.

 charging mobile phone using power bank circuit